xueyaohuang/RoadToCodeFarmer/mianjing/self_introduction.md

 I deepened my knowledge on algorithms, data structures and software development.I also empowered my skills in data analytics during my internship.

 And I had a chance to get to know Tiger Graph through its website, and I get very interested in the company's business of building a real-time graph analytics platform.
 I'm hoping to join the team and get to know more about the engineering practice.

+I have a solid foundation in algorithms, data structures and software development.
+During my master's degree, I have had many courses that will be helpful, such as Databases, Cloud Computing, Big Data and Advanced Data Analytics.
+I am familiar with big data development, application and demonstrated my skills in building data analytics platform during my internship.

 ==============================================================================================================================
 I am currently doing my Master's degree in computer science at University of Chicago.
 And I will graduate this December.